efeelize/eng/bec/record/phase_1/Day_8.md

 - without intergrity,a company can not possibly gain the trust of customers,clients and the public.
 - any company without a coherent ethics policy can not possibly survive, they would certainly lose their competitive advantage to their rivals.
 - if companies ingore moral concerns,violate laws,or act unethically,
-they can not possibly survieve,let alone making any profit.
+they can not possibly survieve, let alone making any profit.
 - place a high priority on ethics can turn out to be good for business.

 ### how